 HCP is a collaboration of organizations and members who share a commitment to a healthier Mahoning Valley.
-With support from the Community Foundation of Mahoning Valley, the partnership’s work has been guided by a steering committee made up of 14 Mahoning Valley residents representing a variety of sectors including the counties’ health departments and districts, council of governments and commissioners’ offices, development corporations, neighborhood partnerships, food cooperatives and hospital systems.
+With support from the Community Foundation of Mahoning Valley, the partnership’s work has been guided by a steering committee made up of Mahoning Valley residents representing a variety of sectors including the city and county public health districts, council of governments and commissioners’ offices, community development corporations, neighborhood leaders, food cooperatives, and hospital systems.

-Co-creation – Work together to develop solutions, including leveraging existing efforts, to achieve long-term, sustainable change and reach our destination
+Collective Action – Partners work together to develop and implement effective solutions, including leveraging existing efforts, to achieve long-term, sustainable change and reach our destination

-Health in all Policies – Health must be considered in all decision-making and integrated and articulated into policymaking across all sectors
+Health and Equity in All Policies (HEiAP) – Partners believe that health and equity must be considered in all decision-making and must be integrated and articulated into policy making across all sectors

 While numerous organizations and initiatives have been working to improve health outcomes, and we continue to have excellent medical care facilities, we are still not living long, healthy, and fulfilling lives.
 Community decisions have discounted health, sustaining and creating circumstances where many residents in the Mahoning Valley do not have access to healthy, affordable food or safe, suitable surroundings that allow for physical activity.
 This has resulted in poor nutrition and physical inactivity, both preventable conditions, becoming two of the most pressing issues impacting the health of Mahoning Valley residents and leading to high rates of obesity, diabetes, cancer, and other chronic diseases.